What is Google Wallet?

 Do I need to be connected to the internet to use Google Wallet for tap and pay?

 You will need to be connected to the internet in order to unlock the app with your 4-digit security PIN and tap and pay in stores.
-However, if you set your PIN timeout in the app settings, you can be offline for up to 24 hours and still tap and pay without being connected to the internet.
+However, if you set your PIN expiration to “Never” in the app settings, you can pay in stores without having an internet connection.

 Will the Google Wallet app work with cards issued outside of the United States?